omegadigitaltech/surveytools/README.md

 ### Google Login
 GET /auth/google

+Content-Type: application/json

+.Response:

+    {
+        status: "success",
+        code: 200,
+        msg: "User successfully logged in",
+        data: {
+            redirectUrl: redirectUrl
+        }
+    }

 Fix in the route to the href.
 It logins in the user with google account and redirect to either verification page or home.

 #### Error handling
+.Error-Response:

+If an error occured with login for example duplicate email found in db.

+    {
+        status: "failure",
+        code: 400,
+        msg: "Duplicate Value entered for email field, please choose another value" }

-If an error occured it redirects to /login page with query parameter /login?error='error message'
+If the google login fails to work, it redirects back to /login page with query parameter /login?error='error message'

 ### Logout Route